 Happy holidays to all!
-Team members and residents across HumanGood jumped into the holiday spirit by spreading cheer to military families, children in need and to seniors in the local surrounding areas.
+HumanGood team members and residents leaped into the holiday spirit by spreading cheer to military families, children in need and to seniors in the local surrounding areas.
 Below is a highlight the good cheer shared!

 Our affordable housing team played Santa to more than 30 residents in our affordable housing communities through their annual Holiday Wish List gift program.